-"Wash me clean from my guilt.
-Purify me from my sin.
-For I recognize my rebellion; it haunts me day and night."
+"Wash me thoroughly from my iniquity, and cleanse me from my sin!
+For I know my transgressions, and my sin is ever before me."
 Psalm 51:2-3

 Pray for true heart-felt repentance to come to leaders of this people group.

-Pray that the few believers will allow the Holy Spirit to direct them in all they do and say.
-We need to pray that the Jaunsari will lose confidence in their gods and see Jesus as the only answer to their fears of ghosts and spirits.
+Pray that the few believers would allow the Holy Spirit to direct them in all they do and say.
+We need to pray that the Jaunsari would lose confidence in their gods and see Jesus as the only answer to their fears of ghosts and spirits.
 Pray for a full Bible translation and Christian witness, leading to a Disciple Making Movement.

 |Online Audio NT||No|